 antimicrobial choice for outpatient management of community-acquired pneumonia in the

 elderly.5 Some data suggest that advanced age and longer duration of therapy are

-closely in the elderly population.2,6 In addition to risk for adverse effects, elderly
+in the elderly population.2,6 In addition to risk for adverse effects, elderly patients

-patients have age-related physiological changes, polypharmacy and comorbidities that increase their
+have age-related physiological changes, polypharmacy and comorbidities that increase their risk of

-risk of drug-related problems when administering antibiotics.
-Clostridium difficile infection (CDI)
+drug-related problems when administering antibiotics.
+Clostridium difficile infection (CDI) is a

-is a growing area of concern in this patient population, which has higher morbidity and mortality
+growing area of concern in this patient population, which has higher morbidity and mortality with